ryanfaircloth/sequence-RTG/README.md

 sequence - Extensions built in this fork
 ========

 **`sequence` was iced by the previous author but we have picked it up and added some extra functionality in and around the module.
-The original Read me notes are still listed at the bottom of this page.**
+The original READ ME notes are still listed at the bottom of this page.
-The original notes are still valid for this module as is the information on his website.
+The original notes are still valid for this module as is the information on his website.**

 Here we will detail the extensions made to Sequence so it can generate patterns in the format used by two of the leading log management systems log file parsers - Syslog-ng's patternDB and Logstash's Grok filter.

 The goal of the extension was to be able to use the Sequence module to find the patterns but to be able to export the patterns in a format for the parsing functionality of other log management systems.